Now that the holidays are over and the New Year is here, it’s time to start planning for summer camp!

 Next, be sure to note when enrollment opens for each, and add those dates to your list so you’ll know when to act.
 Take note of any presale dates as well, and sign up for those camps you have a strong interest in so you don’t miss out.
-Tip: most early bird sales start in January and February.
+Most early bird sales start in January and February, and August dates sell out fast because some camps located in schools have to close when they give up their spaces before the school year begins.

 If you’re concerned the cost of camp might be out of reach, research local park and rec offerings to compare and contrast the cost versus educational value of each.
 Your child may qualify for summer camp scholarships as well, so be sure to note whether the camps you’re interested in offer them and when the deadlines are.